Copyright November 2006

 It would all be a lot worse if not for him.
 Hard to disparage disaster relief efforts, when Earth's champion had been instantly at the scene of the disaster, providing relief that few others could have hoped to offer.
 Equally difficult to blame deficiencies in national security or law enforcement, when that same champion had stopped in front of the cloud of news cameras just long enough to say flatly, in a voice harsh with strain and emotion, "This was not a terrorist attack.
 This was not a military strike.
 This was not a criminal act.
 No human agency or individual is responsible for what happened here."
 An emphatic, unambiguous statement, and such was his prestige that none would have dared to question its truthfulness (though many, then and afterward, had wanted to know, Well, then, what was it?).

 He had provided no answer, nor had an answer been found yet, but it was enough to slow what otherwise could have been a rush to judgment.
 (Fortunately.
-Without it, given the nature of the disaster — Shepard Smith had been the first to call it "another 9/11", then hastily retracted those words after hearing the announcement from the single most trusted person on Earth — and the mood of the nation just now, North Korea or Iran might have suddenly found themselves sprouting more craters than the moon.)
+Without it, given the mood of the nation just now, and the nature of the disaster — Shepard Smith had been the first to call it "another 9/11", then hastily retracted those words after hearing the announcement from the single most trusted person on Earth — North Korea or Iran might have suddenly found themselves sprouting more craters than the moon.)
 Four sentences, delivered within ten seconds, had interjected much-needed reason into a shatteringly emotional moment.

 As usual, he had done the right thing at the right time, and all who heard him accepted what he said.
 It was to her ears, and hers alone, that the words had carried a hidden, terrible meaning.